2025 Corporate Equality Index Criteria

 a.
 Five Distinct Efforts of Outreach or Engagement to Broader LGBTQ+ Community (15)

-Businesses must demonstrate ongoing LGBTQ+ specific engagement that extends across the firm, including at least five of the following:
+Businesses must demonstrate ongoing LGBTQ+ specific engagement that extends across the firm, including at least five efforts in any of the following categories.
+Businesses do not need efforts in every category, they may meet this criteria through any combination of categories available.

 • LGBTQ+ employee recruitment efforts with demonstrated reach of LGBTQ+ applicants (required documentation may include a short summary of the event or an estimation of the number of candidates reached)